huggingface/diffusers/docs/source/en/api/pipelines/flux.md

 ```

 ### Running FP16 inference
 Flux can generate high-quality images with FP16 (i.e. to accelerate inference on Turing/Volta GPUs) but produces different outputs compared to FP32/BF16.
 The issue is that some activations in the text encoders have to be clipped when running in FP16, which affects the overall image.
 Forcing text encoders to run with FP32 inference thus removes this output difference.
+See [here](https://github.com/huggingface/diffusers/pull/9097#issuecomment-2272292516) for details.

 FP16 inference code:
 ```python